-We've currently tested seven Sonos soundbars.
+We've currently tested eight Sonos soundbars.
 Sonos is an audio-centric brand that sells a wide range of home audio devices, including speakers.
 The brand focuses on creating multi-room home audio systems that bring your favorite music to every room of your house, creating a unique ecosystem that's easy to control via its all-in-one app.
 Its soundbars fit right into the mix, and you can even pair them with some Sonos rear speakers and a subwoofer for a more immersive surround sound.

 Bose and Sonos are two premium soundbar manufacturers whose products address a similar market segment.
 Their top-of-the-line products have built-in smart features like voice assistants for hands-free control, and their wide and immersive soundstages provide a clear and real feel with audio formats like Dolby Atmos.
 However, Sonos supports DTS content, unlike Bose soundbars.
-If you already own products in their ecosystem, you can usually connect them together to stream audio all around your house.
+If you already own products in their ecosystem, you can usually connect them to stream audio around your house.

 Sonos is a premium audio brand with a small array of soundbars to enhance your TV's audio.
 Their setups are easily upgradable, either by adding subwoofers and satellites or connecting them to your existing Sonos ecosystem to synchronize sound throughout different rooms of your house.
 Compared to other premium brands, though, there aren't as many customization tools on hand, but the best Sonos soundbars deliver clear sound out-of-the-box, so you don't have to tinker with their settings too much.